Matthew910818/Insurance-Agent/README.md

 A web application that connects to Gmail accounts, identifies insurance-related emails, and generates professional responses that users can review before sending.

+Note: This Gmail agent is currently in the testing phase.
+Access is restricted to authorized users.
+If you’re interested in trying out the service or collaborating, please contact me at matthew910818@berkeley.edu.

 ## Project Structure

 - **Frontend**: React application deployed on Vercel